Setting Up an Azure Blob Storage Input

 For a full list of supported inputs and outputs, see the Bitmovin Supported Input and Output Storages documentation.

-SDK code examples (Python, Java, .NET, and more) are available in the Bitmovin API SDK Examples repository on GitHub.
+Find SDK code examples (Python, Java, .NET, and more) in the Bitmovin API SDK Examples repository on GitHub.